Environmental Sustainability & Canola

 Thanks to its potential for carbon sequestration, agriculture was deemed to be the economic sector with the greatest near-term potential to mitigate GHGs by the Intergovernmental Panel on Climate Change’s 5th Assessment.

-Responsible farming practices allow Canadian farmers to sequester 11 million tonnes of GHGs in their fields each year, and approximately 70% of all the carbon sequestered by Canadian field crops is due to canola.
+Responsible farming practices allow Canadian farmers to sequester 11 million tonnes of GHGs in their fields each year, and canola is responsible for 70% of the growth in carbon sequestered since 2005.

 Using land more efficiently